Bradesco unit takes control of Brazil's Odontoprev

-SAO PAULO (Reuters) - Banco Bradesco SA’s (BBDC4.SA) healthcare unit agreed to take control of Odontoprev SA (ODPV3.SA), Brazil’s largest dental benefits provider, amid a recent wave of mergers and acquisitions in the nation’s thriving healthcare industry.
+SAO PAULO, Oct 14 (Reuters) - Banco Bradesco SA’s healthcare unit agreed to take control of Odontoprev SA , Brazil’s largest dental benefits provider, amid a recent wave of mergers and acquisitions in the nation’s thriving healthcare industry.

 Under terms of the plan, which were disclosed in a securities filing on Monday, Bradesco Saúde SA will buy out a 6.5 percent stake from Odontoprev Chief Executive Randal Luiz Zanetti, and consolidate its holdings in the company into a special purpose vehicle.
 Bradesco Saúde, through its majority stake in the ZNT Emprendimentos SA vehicle, will control Odontoprev.